Technical Privacy Metrics: a Systematic Survey: Conclusion

 \section{Conclusion}

 In this survey we presented a comprehensive review of privacy metrics.
 We described and discussed a selection of over eighty privacy metrics using examples from six different privacy domains.

-To structure the complex landscape of privacy metrics, we introduced a categorization based on the aspect of privacy they measure, their required inputs, and the type of data that needs protection.
+To structure the complex landscape of privacy metrics, we introduced categorizations based on the aspect of privacy they measure, their required inputs, and the type of data that needs protection.
 In addition, we highlighted topics where we believe additional work on privacy metrics is needed.
 This includes research toward the combination and aggregation of privacy metrics as well as the field of interdependent privacy.

-Finally, we presented a method on how to choose privacy metrics based on eight questions that help identify the right privacy metrics for a given scenario.
+Finally, we presented a method on how to choose privacy metrics based on nine questions that help identify the right privacy metrics for a given scenario.
 Most importantly, we argue for the selection of multiple metrics to cover multiple aspects of privacy.
-We believe that this systematization will serve as a reference guide for privacy metrics that allows informed choices of privacy metrics and thus serves as a useful toolbox for privacy researchers.
+We believe that our systematization will serve as a reference guide for privacy metrics that allows informed choices of suitable privacy metrics and thus serves as a useful toolbox for privacy researchers.